 The academic performance of all School of Arts and Sciences Honors Program students is reviewed at the end of each semester.
 All decisions regarding a student's status in the program are based on the semester GPA.
 (Note: Summer and Winter session GPAs are not considered.)

-- Each Honors Program student is expected to maintain a semester grade-point average of at least 3.250 in each term of the first year, and at least 3.500 in each term thereafter at Rutgers (Summer and Winter sessions excluded).
+- Honors Program students who are admitted as incoming first year students are expected to maintain a semester grade-point average of at least 3.250 in each term of the first year, and at least 3.500 in each term thereafter at Rutgers (Summer and Winter sessions excluded).
+Honors Program students who are admitted as rising sophomores or later are expected to maintain a semester grade-point average of at least 3.500 in each term at Rutgers (Summer and Winter sessions excluded).

 - If a student’s semester grade point average is below the required semester grade-point average in any one semester, that student is placed on Honors Probation.